Data privacy? Data Security? Is it my problem?

 These findings reinforce the fact that many organisations still aren’t handling data correctly.

-A year ago, it seemed that everyone was in GDPR meltdown.
-People who hadn’t been handling data in an ethical way were having to delete whole chunks of their databases, or they were spending time and money gathering consent in order to ensure their databases were compliant.
+When GDPR became a thing, people who hadn’t been handling data in an ethical way were having to delete whole chunks of their databases, or they were spending time and money gathering consent in order to ensure their databases were compliant.

 BUT market researchers have been dealing with data for decades – it’s what we do, all day every day.